-AllocateActivityPartition is used to depict an <allocate> relationship on an Activity diagram.
-The AllocateActivityPartition is a standard UML2::ActivityPartition, with modified constraints such that any Actions within the partition must result in an <allocate> dependency between the Activity used by the Action, and the element that the partition represents.
+AllocateActivityPartition is used to depict an "allocate" relationship on an Activity diagram.
+The AllocateActivityPartition is a standard UML2::ActivityPartition, with modified constraints as stated in the paragraph below.

-An Action appearing in an <AllocateActivityPartition> will be the /supplier (from) end of an <allocate> dependency.
-The element represented by the <AllocateActivityPartition> will be the /client (to) end of the same <allocate> dependency.
+An Action appearing in an "AllocateActivityPartition" will be the /supplier (from) end of an "allocate" dependency.
+The element that represents the "AllocateActivityPartition" will be the /client (to) end of the same "allocate" dependency.
+In the "AllocateActivityPartition" name field, Properties are designated by the use of a fully qualified name (including colon, e.g., "part_name:Block_Name"), and Classifiers are designated by a simple name (no colons, e.g., "Block_Name").

 The "AllocateActivityPartition" maintains the constraints, but not the semantics, of the UML2::ActivityPartition.
-Classifiers, Instances, or Parts represented by an "AllocateActivityPartition" do not have any direct responsibility for invoking behavior depicted within the partition boundaries.
+Classifiers or Properties represented by an "AllocateActivityPartition" do not have any direct responsibility for invoking behavior depicted within the partition boundaries.
+To depict this kind of direct responsibility, the modeler is directed to the UML 2 Superstructure specification, Section 12.3.10, ActivityPartition, Semantics topic.